nexusquanthq-art/-R-counter/README.md

-# Project Ironmind - Trading Journal & R-Multiple Tracker
+#Trading Journal & R-Multiple Tracker

 A GUI-based trading journal that tracks your balance, R-multiples, and progress toward financial goals.